vidulum/documentation/docs/getting-started/testnet.md

-# Croeseid Testnet: Running Nodes
+# Testnet: Running Nodes

-The latest Vidulum Chain Testnet has been named as **Croeseid**.
+The latest Vidulum Chain Testnet has been named as **testvidulum-1**.

 This is a detailed documentation for setting up a Validator or a full node on Vidulum Croeseid testnet `testnet-croeseid-4`.